amir-projects/IaC-with-terraform-part2/README.md

   description = "The name of the S3 bucket"
 }
 ```
+📌 This says:
+- Region is fixed to us-west-2
+- Bucket name must be passed from the user

 You can provide values like this when running Terraform:
 ```bash